flyntwp/flynt/docs/getting-started/datafilters.md

 </div>

 ## 4.1 Adding a DataFilter
-It's not always the case that the data we need in our module comes directly from the backend user input.
-Data Filters are one of the ways in which we can add and modify data before it is passed to the module.
+It's not always the case that the data we need in our component comes directly from the backend user input.
+Data Filters are one of the ways in which we can add and modify data before it is passed to the component.
 It is mainly intended for use with database or API operations.
 In this case we will put this to use in our Image Slider by passing the "last updated" date to our gallery.

 To begin, add the following line in `config/templates/default.json`, just after the `name`: